mbcarbonetto/qiime2-session/Hands-on-V2.md

     biom convert -i feature-table.biom -o feature-table.txt --to-tsv cd ..

-We have just converted the fhereeature table **table.qza** into **feature-table.biom**, which is useful for analysis with [Picrust](http://picrust.github.io/picrust/) or [Phyloseq](https:/qiime diversity core-metrics-phylogeneticjoey711.github.io/phyloseq/) for example, and **feature-table.txt** which can be visualized in any spreadsheet app.
+We have just converted the feature table **table.qza** into **feature-table.biom**, which is useful for analysis with [Picrust](http://picrust.github.io/picrust/) or [Phyloseq](https:/qiime diversity core-metrics-phylogeneticjoey711.github.io/phyloseq/) for example, and **feature-table.txt** which can be visualized in any spreadsheet app.

 ### 3- Align sequences and build a phylogenetic tree.